 Information regarding data privacy

-Pieroth Wein AG would like to thank you for visiting our corporate page and for your interest in our company.
+Pieroth Wein GmbH would like to thank you for visiting our corporate page and for your interest in our company.

 The operators of www.pieroth.com take the protection of private information very seriously.
 We care about protecting people’s privacy during the processing of personal data.
 The text below describes which of your data is stored and when, and how we warrant the secure transmission of your data.